 So… Are you ready to dive into a strange new world?

-While the book isn’t out yet (I need and Agent first… and then a publisher.
-If you guys are out there and are intrigued, then I am definitely open to offers!)
-I’ll put some bits and bobs on this website.
-A little background on the world, some character profiles, art inspired by the books etc. Hopefully there will be much here to enjoy.
+While the book isn’t out yet (I need an agent first…and then a publisher.
+If you guys are out there and are intrigued, then I am definitely open to offers!), I’ll put some bits and bobs on this website.
+A little background on the world, some character profiles, art inspired by the books, etc. Hopefully there will be much here to enjoy.

 Well, it consists of…

 - Average chapter length: 1,711 words (it’s punchy, easy to pick up!)

 - Which gives us a total of 141,981 words in the book (yup, it’s a big one!)